Managed Service Provider Relationships: How They’re Evolving

-Corey stresses the importance of talent on the IT managed services team, observing that low-cost IT managed service providers “tend to hire employees with a limited skillset that dictates a ‘scripted’ approach to solving simple problems for the client.”
+Alexander stresses the importance of talent on the IT managed services team, observing that low-cost IT managed service providers “tend to hire employees with a limited skillset that dictates a ‘scripted’ approach to solving simple problems for the client.”
 This can often lead to delays in resolution and frustration for the customer.
 Hiring people with the skills and motivation to explore problems more thoroughly is a better approach.

 Quality skills and significant experience are a key component of shifting customers’ perception of managed services providers.
 Once a provider has a talented team in place, it’s critical to develop a reputation for expertise within the industry—IT managed services providers who implement industry best practices and embrace new innovations are who serve clients best.

-Corey credits a commitment to following through as the most important factor in providing valuable managed IT services in a customer partnership.
+Alexander credits a commitment to following through as the most important factor in providing valuable managed IT services in a customer partnership.
 That means not only solving problems and resolving incidents quickly, but gaining insights and developing predictive strategies to address new issues before they arise.
 Managed services providers who can do that can make significant contributions to their customers’ bottom-line success.